tronprotocol/java-tron/TRON_Protobuf_Protocol_document.md

        }

    `PingMessage`: the message sent from one node to another in the connecting process.
-   message`PingMessage` contains 4 parameters:
+   message `PingMessage` contains 4 parameters:
    `from`: which node does the message send from.
    `to`: which node will the message send to.
-   `version`: the version of the Internet.
+   `version`: version of the message sending node.
    `timestamp`: the timestamp of message.

        message PingMessage {